-- Tuesdays: Every Tuesday from Jan.
-26 Apr.
+• Mondays: Every Monday from Jan.
+25 - Apr.
 28, we will have a roughly 85-minute meeting that will be fairly similar to a regular face-to-face course meeting.
-I will make relevant announcements and cover upcoming and ongoing assignments, introduce you to key concepts and skills relevant to the course, and facilitate discussions where you all will discuss course readings, games, and the projects you're working on.
+I will make relevant announcements and cover upcoming and ongoing assignments, introduce you to key concepts and skills relevant to the course, and facilitate discussions where you all will discuss course readings and the writing you're doing.
 I expect you to attend those meetings in person or, if you are unable to do so, watch the recording of the meeting later in the week.
 That said, I strongly, strongly encourage you to attend if you are able to do so.
 If you don't attend regularly, it will be much harder for you to succeed in the course.
-As with most skills, it's very hard to get better at writing without practicing it and discussing it with others.
-Imagine if you were trying to learn a musical instrument, but instead of practicing that instrument or taking lessons with an experienced player, you just watched videos of other people taking lessons.
-You could do that for a very long time without getting much better. - Thursdays: We will start the semester meeting on Thursdays as well.
-However, as those of you who took remote courses in the fall might know, two 85-minute Zoom meetings a week can be a lot.
-For that reason, I may pull back on our Thursday meetings after the first couple weeks of class, making them more informal and/or optional as needed.
-This will depend in part on getting a sense of what will be most useful and beneficial for you all.
+As will most skills, it's very hard to get better at writing without practicing it and discussing it with others.
+Imagine if you were trying to learn a musical instrument, but instead of practicing that instrument or taking lessons with an experienced player, you